 - 10.15 Renewable and low carbon energy developments can have impacts on the landscape and visually.
 Such impacts can arise for a variety of reasons including the potential scale or height of a proposed development.
-They can occur solely because of the proposal itself or due to cumulative effects with other developments. - 10.16 Nearly 40% of North Dorset lies within an Area of Outstanding Natural Beauty.
+They can occur solely because of the proposal itself or due to cumulative effects with other developments. - 10.16 Nearly 40% of North Dorset lies within an Area of Outstanding Natural Beauty303.
 These are landscapes of outstanding value that are designated and protected due to their national significance.
-Other landscapes are valued at a more local level and all are described in the Council's landscape character assessment.
+Other landscapes are valued at a more local level and all are described in the Council's landscape character assessment304. - 10.17 The Council intends to produce a sensitivity assessment of all the landscape character areas in North Dorset to provide a strategic overview of the potential for

-&lt;sup>315 As required , as at the date of adoption of this Local Plan, by the Town and Country Planning (Environmental Impact Assessment) Regulations 2011/1824.
+302 As required , as at the date of adoption of this Local Plan, by the Town and Country Planning (Environmental Impact Assessment) Regulations 2011/1824.

-&lt;sup>316 Parts of two AONBs lie within North Dorset, which are the Dorset AONB and the Cranborne Chase and West Wiltshire Downs AONB.
+303 Parts of two AONBs lie within North Dorset, which are the Dorset AONB and the Cranborne Chase and West Wiltshire Downs AONB.

-&lt;sup>317 North Dorset Landscape Character Areas Assessment, North Dorset District Council (March 2008).
+304 North Dorset Landscape Character Areas Assessment, North Dorset District Council (March 2008)

-- 10.17 The potential effects of wind and solar energy developments on the landscape character of North Dorset has been assessed in the Council intends to produce Council's Landscape Sensitivity Assessment.
-This looks at each of the landscape character areas within the district and evaluates theira sensitivity assessment of all the landscape character areas in North Dorset to provide a strategic overview of the potential to accommodate for different landscapes within the District to accommodate renewable energy developments (in particular wind turbines and solar arrays). - 10.18 Every renewable and low carbon energy development proposal that has the potential to have adverse visual and landscape impacts should be supported by an assessment of the potential impacts, which should also set out any proposed mitigation measures.
-This site-based assessment should have regard to all relevant landscape and visual factors including: - relevant national landscape designations; - the Council's landscape character assessment, any additionalthe Council's landscape sensitivity studiesstudy, and any more detailed landscape characterisation work, for example in local town or village design statements; - the value of the local landscape in which the proposal will be situated such as the AONBs and their settings; and - the cumulative impact of any existing or proposed renewable or low carbon energy developments. - 10.19 Structures such as power lines and security equipment associated with renewable or low carbon energy proposals, should be designed to fit within the local landscape, having regard to existing significant views.
+different landscapes within the District to accommodate renewable energy developments (in particular wind turbines and solar arrays).

+- 10.18 Every renewable and low carbon energy development proposal that has the potential to have adverse visual and landscape impacts should be supported by an assessment of the potential impacts, which should also set out any proposed mitigation measures.
+This site-based assessment should have regard to all relevant landscape and visual factors including: - relevant national landscape designations; - the Council's landscape character assessment, any additional landscape sensitivity studies, and any more detailed landscape characterisation work, for example in local town or village design statements; - the value of the local landscape in which the proposal will be situated; and - the impact of any existing or proposed renewable or low carbon energy developments. - 10.19 Structures associated with renewable or low carbon energy proposals should be designed to fit within the local landscape, having regard to existing significant views.
 Careful consideration should be given to the choice of building materials and the location of structures on site.
 Appropriate landscape screening should also be provided to minimise visual and landscape impacts.